 You can follow this easy instant potato potato curry recipe as it is or you can also add a south Indian Kerala style seasoning or a simple North Indian style seasoning or tadka if you like.

-If you are using mustard seeds, make sure to splutter the mustard seeds before adding the curry leaves and red chilies, as they may taste bitter otherwise.
+If you are using mustard seeds, make sure to splutter the mustard seeds before adding the curry leaves and broken dry red chilies, as they may taste bitter otherwise.

 Instead of mustard seeds, you can use cumin seeds for sesaoning as well.
 If you use cumin seeds, you just need to lightly fry them.